 Constable Birch was on routine patrol around midnight in Cambridge Road, just behind Eton Place.
 He heard a tremendous row going on so hot footed it to the scene.
 As he approached he heard John Neighbour call out several times that he had been hit, and what he took to be the sound of a bottle falling to the floor.
 It was dark in the place but eventually he saw John leaning up against a wall with blood pouring down his face.
 It transpired that William Stacey had struck John on the head not with a bottle but a "triangle" which was in fact an iron cornice mould.
 Amusingly William had been using it as a triangle in the musical sense as part of an impromptu band celebrating a local wedding, I think in one of the Dean Street pubs.
 (Concertina, spoons..)
 He was returning home to Eton Place with his wife in what might be called a jolly state.
 It was at the corner of the Place and Queens Road that he met brothers John and William Neighbour also on the way home from an evening drinking.
 William Neighbour made a comment that it was time Stacey went home to bed, and especially his wife Elizabeth should do the same.
 Stacey took that as an insult, insinuating that Mrs Stacey was the sort of woman to stay out late, with the connotation of immoral character.
 He asked the Neighbours if they wanted to "start something" at which John Neighbour turned and asked him just what he meant by that.
 The end is not hard to predict and Stacey hit John on the head above his eye, knocking him unconscious briefly with the results we've seen.
 He was taken to Mr Atterbury, assistant to surgeon Shone, and then PC Birch returned and arrested Stacey who admitted the action.
 The doctor said the cut to Neighbour went to the bone and narrowly avoided destroying his eye.

 The background to this seemingly petty squabble is a little complicated.
 The Neighbour brothers were something of a terrible twosome, getting into no end of minor scrapes and brushes with the law.** They seem inseparable and rarely does a case involving one not involve the other.
-But they were not serious offenders, mostly troubling police with drunk and disorderly behaviour and silly nuisance offences such as kicking a door and then running away.
-It was one of the last offences in February 1882 that saw Mrs Stacey testify that she had seen William Neighbour kick the door of William Smith in Queens Road, an action that resulted in him recieving a fine.
+But they were not serious offenders, mostly troubling police with drunken and disorderly behaviour and silly nuisance offences such as kicking a door and then running away.
+It was for one of the last offences in February 1882 that saw Mrs Stacey testify that she had seen William Neighbour kick the door of William Smith in Queens Road, an action that resulted in him receiving a fine.
 It was insinuated that Elizabeth had lied about this as another man there "Potter" confessed to the action and yet another witness said it was in fact brother John who was guilty.
 It seems in the melee it was probably difficult to see what was going on.
 So there was bad blood between the Neighbours and the Staceys who also trouble the courts fairly often with drink related bad behaviour.
 The court found against Stacey noting that you could not be under the illusion that hitting someone with such an implement could do anything other than a nasty injury.
 But they also decided he had acted under provocation and counted the fact the weapon was not carried with the intention to do any harm.
 So a sentence of 4 months detention with hard labour came Stacey's way.*

 Most crime associated with Eton Place was minor thefts such as the loss of George Rockell's ferret, lifted from his back garden.
 It was thankfully recovered alive and well!